Zlira/rich-strawberry/README.md

 `rich-strawberry` is a small add-on for the [strawberry-graphql](https://github.com/strawberry-graphql/strawberry) library that uses [rich](https://github.com/Textualize/rich) to print error information nicely.

 ## Basic Example
-You can use the `RichLoggerExtension` to get the improved traceback in your application.
-However, you'll need to disable the default logger if you want to avoid logging every exception twice.
+You can use the `RichLoggerExtension` to get improved traceback in your application.
+However, you'll need to disable the default logger to avoid logging every exception twice.

  Here's a basic example:
 ```python